The 2017 competition is now closed

 Currently, 82 of the FTSE 100 companies have an ICAEW Chartered Accountant on their board – this is because our accountants are recognised for their ability to make recommendations and decisions that impact on the future strategy and performance of the business.
 Do you have a good blend of professional skills?
 Are you proficient at multi-tasking and prioritising?
 If so, the ICAEW 100 competition is for you.

 ICAEW is inviting you to test your skills against your peers by taking two short online exercises.
-Students with the top 100 scores by the time the competition closes in February 2017 will be invited to a celebratory Grand Final held at Chartered Accountants’ Hall on 17 March 2017, where the winners will be revealed and some fantastic prizes awarded.
+Students with the top 100 scores by the time the competition closes at noon on the 27th February 2017 will be invited to a celebratory Grand Final held at Chartered Accountants’ Hall on 17 March 2017, where the winners will be revealed and some fantastic prizes awarded.

 First prize - a trip to Bogotá!